Chinese Taipei Olympic Committee: Symbols

 The emblem of the Chinese Taipei Olympic Committee includes symbols of the Chinese Taipei Olympic Committee and the Chinese Taipei team.
 The periphery shape is plum blossom that symbolizes the National Flower of the Republic of China.
 It includes the Olympic rings and the Blue Sky with a White Sun (note that the Blue Sky with a White Sun is different from both the National Emblem of the Republic of China and the party emblem of the Kuomintang although it seems the same as the National Emblem of the Republic of China).
-For the Olympic flag of Chinese Taipei is the same as the emblem.
+For the Flag of the Chinese Taipei Olympic Committee is the same as the emblem.

 After the Agreement signed in 1981 which was approved by the International Olympic Committee in June 1981, the tune of the National Flag Anthem of the Republic of China is used as the tune of the anthem of Chinese Taipei and also the Anthem of the Chinese Taipei Olympic Committee (中華奧林匹克委員會會歌) along with modified lyrics based on the theory of Olympism, and it is not the National Anthem of the Republic of China.